|

 (pp. 350-54) a discussion of the influence of Scott's Jedediah

-introduction to The Heart of Mid-Lothian) on the journalistic
+of Mid-Lothian) on the journalistic personae of the Polish-Russian

 Fritzsche,

-Present: Modern Time and the Melancholy of History (Cambridge,
+Modern Time and the Melancholy of History (Cambridge, MA: Harvard

 Furbank,